The-Average-Coder/python-chess/README.md

 # chess
-A chess program written in pyhon.
+A chess program written in python.